datstartup/ubuntuopenbox/_posts/2019-11-13-How-to-first-set-up-Raspberry-Pi-Headless.md

 ---
-title: "How I set up my Raspberry Pis as headless servers"
+title: "How to set up Raspberry Pis as headless servers"
 header:
 categories:
   - Raspberry-Pi
 tags:
   - Raspbian
   - Raspberry-Pi
+  - Headless-server
 ---

 ## The steps laying out here are distilled from my own trial and error.
 Hope it will help you!